MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/conversation-messages.md

 :::image type="content" source="../../../assets/images/Cards/read-receipts.png" alt-text="Receipts"border="true":::

-The  **Read receipt** feature enables a bot developer to do the following:
+The  **Read receipt** feature helps bot developers with the following activities:

-1. The bot receives read receipt event after the user reads the message, the number of events show the user engagement with the bot.
+1. The bot receives **Read receipt** event after the user reads the message, the number of events show the user engagement with the bot.

-1. The bot sends more context aware follow up messages.
+1. The bot sends relevant context aware follow up messages.

 1. The bot leverages `IsMessageRead` bot SDK helper method to check whether the specific message has been read.